Kushuh/react-endless-scroller/README.md

       {/* This div should scroll on overflow */}
       <div onScroll={endlessScroll.onScroll}>
-        {endlessScroll.results.map(
+        {endlessScroll.params.results.map(
           // Each result should contain a unique key attribute and use it
           // as an id.
-The key attribute is hidden by React.
+The key attribute is reserved by React, and should
+          // also be declared here.
           ({key, ...tuple}) => <Tuple id={key} key={key} {...tuple}/>)
         }
       </div>